 In the bladder augmentation (enlargement) procedure, the bladder sections that are inflamed and scarred are removed while allowing the bladder base to remain.
 Physicians remove a piece of the colon and reshape it before attaching it to the base of the bladder.
 Upon healing, the urination frequency will be reduced.

 In rare cases, physicians recommend surgery for removing the bladder—cystectomy.
 The surgery cannot be reversed and has a greater impact on the lifestyle of the patient.
 Urinary diversion surgery is performed to pass urine out of the body.
-Urine is collected either in a bag that is placed outside the body or in a pouch prepared inside the abdomen using a small piece of colon or small intestine.
+Urine is collected either in a bag that is placed outside the body or in a pouch prepared inside the abdomen using a small piece of the colon or small intestine.
 Patients need to maintain good personal hygiene to prevent any infection.

 Diet and Nutrition

-Even though studies have not shown a consistent relationship between specific diet and the syndrome, some individuals have reported that certain drinks or foods have a negative effect on the symptoms.
+Even though studies have not shown a consistent relationship between a specific diet and the syndrome, some individuals have reported that certain drinks or foods have a negative effect on the symptoms.
 The list includes tomatoes, chocolates, alcohol, spices, high-acid foods, citrus and other caffeinated beverages, and artificial sweeteners.
-Making note of foods or drinks that trigger symptoms and avoiding them is a useful technique.
+Making a note of foods or drinks that trigger symptoms and avoiding them is a useful technique.
 Though this technique requires some time and effort, the notes will surely help to associate the diet with symptoms.